DeSantis orders a state of emergency for all of Florida as strengthening Tropical Storm Ian nears

 The National Hurricane Center said Ian was expected to strengthen before moving over western Cuba and toward the west coast of Florida and the Florida Panhandle by the middle of the week.
 The agency advised Floridians to have hurricane plans in place and monitor updates of the storm's evolving path.

+The center issued an updated advisory at 5 a.m.
+Sunday, which noted the tropical storm was forecast to begin "rapidly strengthening later today" with the "risk of significant wind and storm surge impacts increasing for western Cuba."

-Ian was forecast to become a hurricane Sunday and a major storm as soon as late Monday.
-Ian had maximum sustained winds of 50 mph (85 kph) Saturday night as it swirled about 395 miles (630 kilometers) southeast of Grand Cayman, in the Cayman Islands.
+Ian was expected to become a hurricane Sunday and a major hurricane as soon as late Monday.
+The storm had top sustained winds of 50 mph (85 kph) on Sunday morning as it swirled about 345 miles (555 kilometers) southeast of Grand Cayman, in the Cayman Islands.

-A hurricane warning was in effect for the island, and hurricane watches were issued for western Cuba.
+A hurricane warning remained in effect for the island and hurricane watches were issued for western Cuba.

+Cuban state media said emergency authorities have met to plan for the storm's arrival and prepare for evacuations, though none had been ordered as of Sunday.
+The track forecast by the National Hurricane Center shows a major storm striking the far-western part of the island early Tuesday, close to the country's most famed tobacco fields.

-John Cangialosi, a senior hurricane specialist at the Miami-based center, said it was not yet clear exactly where Ian will hit hardest.
-He said Floridians should begin preparations, including gathering supplies for potential power outages.
+John Cangialosi, a senior hurricane specialist at the Miami-based center, said in an interview Sunday that it is not clear exactly where Ian will hit hardest.
+Floridians should begin preparations, including gathering supplies for potential power outages, he said.

-"At this point really the right message for those living in Florida is that you have to watch forecasts and get ready and prepare yourself for potential impact from this tropical system," he said.
+"It's a hard thing to say stay tuned, but that's the right message right now," said Cangialosi.
+"But for those in Florida, it's still time to prepare.
+I'm not telling you to put up your shutters yet or do anything like that but it's still time to get your supplies."

 In Pinellas Park, near Tampa, people were waiting in line at a Home Depot when it opened at 6 a.m.
 Saturday, the Tampa Bay Times reported.
 Manager Wendy Macrini said the store had sold 600 cases of water by early afternoon and ran out of generators.